iamlydial/react-sass-movie-api-mt/README.md

 # 🎬 React Sass Movie API 🍿

 This project is a movie application built with React and Sass, utilizing a movie API to fetch and display movie data.
+No Create React App (CRA) or boilerplate was used; everything is built from scratch by myself.

 ## Table of Contents